Last updated on October 29th, 2025 at 11:49 am

 Although finding out about people’s lives may seem simpler, lines can be crossed when constantly looking at what everybody else is doing.

-Oftentimes, you may find that you become overly concerned with so much information, that may be too much and unnecessary for you to handle.
+Oftentimes, you may find that you become overly concerned with so much information that may be too much and unnecessary for you to handle.

-With that being said, the room to “mind your business” becomes minimized.
+The room to “mind your business” becomes minimized.

 2. Social media often leads to comparison